retobuergisser/homepage/content/home/research.md

 #### Political Economy of Climate Change

 * Can Information, Party Cues, and Compensation Increase Mass Support for Green Taxes? (with Isabelle Stadelmann-Steffen and Klaus Armingeon)
+* Are People Willing to Pay for the Twin Transition?
+Media Discourse and Mass Attitudes Towards Green and Digital Industrial Policies (with Björn Bremer, Fabio Bulfone, and Timo Seidl)
+* Perceived Climate Change Vulnerability and Environmental Policy Preferences (with Benedikt Seisl)
 * Decarbonization Risk and Political Backlash

 #### Welfare State